1KEEN1/Full-Text-Search/README.md

 # Full-Text-Search

 Provides database search via keywords.
-The project based on CMake, which I'm trying to use for the first time.
+I'm trying to make a first project using CMake with c++.